wpsh/wp-cli-replicator/README.md

 **Quickly create replicas of large production websites from WordPress eXtended RSS (WXR) export files.**

+This command relies on writing directly to the WP database via WP DB API so both post and term tables should be empty.

 ## Usage

-- This command relies on writing directly to the WP database via WP DB API so both post and term tables should be empty.

-- All existing users with the same login name will be deleted and new users created with a random password because WordPress export doesn't include the passwords.
-All users will need to reset their passwords.
-Use `wp user update USERNAME --user_pass="YOURNEWPASSWORD"` to update a password for a specific user.

 ### Export Content